Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 ***DO NOT USE THESE NOTES BLINDLY.***
 ***SOME CONFIGURANTIONS ARE PERSONAL AND PROBABLY OUTDATED.***

-This is a followup of the [Base System Installation](https://github.com/Tenza/configurations/blob/master/ArchLinux%20Installation/1%20-%20Base%20System%20Installation.md) guide.
+This is a follow-up of the [Base System Installation](https://github.com/Tenza/configurations/blob/master/ArchLinux%20Installation/1%20-%20Base%20System%20Installation.md) guide.
-The configurations set in here supose that ArchLinux is properly installed on the system.
+The configurations set in here suppose that ArchLinux is properly installed on the system.

 #### Configure hostname

 Let's start by setting the hostname, this is the name that will show-up in the console, for example: `filipe@filipe-desktop`.
-The switch `set-hostname` actualy sets the three hostnames that `hostnamectl` manages, [click here](https://www.freedesktop.org/software/systemd/man/hostnamectl.html) to view the details.
+The switch `set-hostname` actually sets the three hostnames that `hostnamectl` manages, [click here](https://www.freedesktop.org/software/systemd/man/hostnamectl.html) to view the details.

 <pre>
 hostnamectl set-hostname filipe-desktop